sweatylobster/grow/soil/README.md

 3. OXYGEN         - ?
 4. WATER          - ?

 PPFD drives plant growth.
 The relation between PPFD and nutrient exhaustion is not yet clear.
-It's necessary to come up with a method whereby we can measure nutrient quantities and PPFD simultaneously, so that we can infer the rule from data.
-What soil composition is optimized for yield?
-The ratio of PPFD : H20 | C02 exhaustion is also unknown.
+It's necessary to come up with a method correlates nutrient quantities and PPFD.
+We can do this statistically, if only quantity of nutrients is reported in soil-runoff (PPM inferred by electroconductivity).
+An unrelated, but also import question is: What soil composition is optimized for yield?
 The most significant emendation of Bruce's work which lies to us to perform is:

 1. Quantifying soil constituents in SI units.
    1. noting that percentages eventually give grams,